-John Lennox is Professor of Mathematics at the University of Oxford, Fellow in Mathematics and the Philosophy of Science, and Pastoral Advisor at Green Templeton College, Oxford.
+John Lennox is Professor of Mathematics at the University of Oxford and Emeritus Fellow in Mathematics and the Philosophy of Science at Green Templeton College, Oxford.
 He is also an Associate Fellow of the Said Business School, Oxford University, and teaches for the Oxford Strategic Leadership Programme.
-In addition, he is an Adjunct Lecturer at Wycliffe Hall, Oxford University and at the Oxford Centre for Christian Apologetics and is a Senior Fellow of the Trinity Forum.
+In addition, he is an Adjunct Lecturer at Wycliffe Hall, Oxford University, and at the Oxford Centre for Christian Apologetics, as well as being a Senior Fellow of the Trinity Forum.

 He studied at the Royal School Armagh, Northern Ireland and was Exhibitioner and Senior Scholar at Emmanuel College, Cambridge University from which he took his MA, MMath and PhD.
 He worked for many years in the Mathematics Institute at the University of Wales in Cardiff which awarded him a DSc for his research.
 He also holds an MA and DPhil from Oxford University and an MA in Bioethics from the University of Surrey.
 He was a Senior Alexander Von Humboldt Fellow at the Universities of Würzburg and Freiburg in Germany.

 He debated Richard Dawkins on ‘The God Delusion’ in the University of Alabama (2007) and on ‘Has Science buried God?’ in the Oxford Museum of Natural History (2008).
 He has also debated Christopher Hitchens on the New Atheism (Edinburgh Festival, 2008) and the question of ‘Is God Great?’
 (Samford University, 2010), as well as Peter Singer on the topic of ‘Is there a God?’
 (Melbourne, 2011).
 Furthermore, he has participated in public discussions on similar topics with many other academics on campuses around the world.

 His hobbies are languages, amateur astronomy, amateur bird-watching and some walking.
 John is married to Sally, they have three grown up children and seven grandchildren and live near Oxford.